- Sashité for Developers

 Interpretation:

-- Net result of multiple moves including bishop movement
+- Net result of three moves including a bishop development.

-- After all moves, opponent is now active (explicit
+- After all moves, the opponent is now active (explicit

-) - Represents odd number of moves or special turn logic
+toggle: true). - Represents an odd number of moves.

 Complex Scenarios